Click to see the Thai Proverb of the Day!

 News from Thailand

 An almost daily updated selection of news items about Thailand.
 Some headlines, but also the easily overlooked items.
-Subscribe to the Atom Feed (Bottom of page, right)
+You can subscribe to email updates of this service of Hasekamp Net!

 I made a page with examples of this great music, to honor the completion of HM The King's sixth Cycle (of twelve years) on 5 December 1999.
 But I intend to leave this page on the server for a long time.